chiragSahani/LetterDrive/README.md

 # LetterDrive

-LetterDrive is a full-stack web application that allows users to sign up using Google authentication, create and edit text-based letters, and save them directly to their Google Drive in Google Docs format.
+LetterDrive is a full-stack web application that allows users to sign up using Google authentication, create and edit text-based letters, and save them directly to their Google Drive in Google Docs.

 ## 🚀 Features